joost-morsink/Rest/docs/overview.md

 # Rest server
 These libraries support developing Rest services (Richardson maturity model level 3), in a protocol-agnostic way, on top of which HTTP is supported.
-It tries to adhere to the original meaning of the word 'Rest', contrary to what is found on the web in abundance, something which may be called Web Api's.
+It tries to adhere to the original meaning of the word 'Rest', contrary to what is found on the web in abundance, something which may be called Web Apis.
 Additionally the Rest services can be served over an HTTP connection by using ASP.Net Core.

 ## Architecture